nircoe/Unity_Data_Management/README.md

 Download the files or clone the Repo into your Game Project

-To use it in your own Game Project, add this to every header of script that use the data management :
+To use it in your own Game Project, add this to every header of script that use the data management system :

          using DataManagement;